 Culturally responsive teaching methods have become a significant focus of teacher certification and professional development programs across the United States in the past decade.
 As an international organization that works with educators and students from many different cultures, our programs have set a standard for educating students about human rights and pluralism across many different environments.
-And while the culturally responsive teaching movement in the U.S. has sought new ways to adapt to and draw from the culture of the students, Hardwired employs a unique and innovate method to help all educators and students, regardless of their diverse backgrounds, come to a deeper understanding of human rights and pluralism by working outside of their culture.
+And while the culturally responsive teaching movement in the U.S. has sought new ways to adapt to and draw from the culture of the students, Hardwired employs a very different approach - one that provides an unique and innovative pedagogy to help all educators and students, regardless of their diverse backgrounds, come to a deeper understanding of human rights and pluralism by helping those we train think beyond culture.

 Our Impact

-Hardwired uses some comparable techniques to those used in a culturally responsive teaching approach, but the goals are distinct.
-Like culturally responsive teaching and related pedagogies, we help educators and students from diverse backgrounds understand their rights and freedoms from within their own cultural or religious context.
-However, our approach is grounded in conceptual change theory and a rights-based curriculum that enables those we train to develop a deeper respect for the dignity and rights of others – especially the role of freedom of thought, conscience, religion or belief in human life for all people worldwide.
-Therefore, whereas culturally responsive teaching focuses on teaching to cultural differences, Hardwired focuses on teaching to the dignity and rights common to all people, regardless of their culture.
+And whereas culturally responsive teaching focuses on teaching to cultural differences, Hardwired focuses on teaching to the dignity and rights common to all people, regardless of their culture.
 And by doing so, we lead those we train to a deeper understanding of the human impulse to believe which may be reflected in their culture to change how they engage with others across their deepest differences in order to embody pluralism and respect for the dignity and rights of others in the classroom.
-Educators who have experienced a conceptual change through our program begin to model the values of pluralism in their classroom.
+Educators who have experienced a conceptual change through our program begin to model the values of pluralism in their classroom, a space here vibrant dialogue can occur across our deepest differences.
 And we have observed that changed educators lead to changed classrooms, which can be sustained long after the initial training regardless of the curriculum.
 We have also observed students be able to move beyond tolerance and embody pluralism – through changes in their perspectives, attitudes and behaviors which have extended well beyond the classroom, into their homes and community.

 What We Offer